aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/navigation-with-cursor/_index.md

 ### Navigate With Bookmarks

 You can mark a place that you want to find and move to it again easily.
-You can insert as numerous bookmarks into your document as you want, and then navigate through them by identifying the bookmarks with unique names.
+You can insert as multiple bookmarks into your document as you want, and then navigate through them by identifying the bookmarks with unique names.
 You can move to a bookmark by using the [MoveToBookmark](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#moveToBookmark(java.lang.String,boolean,boolean)) method.

 The following code examples shows how to move a cursor position to a bookmark: